Michael Lee, MA, Dip.Soc.Sci, Dip.T., C-IAYT, E-RYT 500

 Founder and Dean of School

 Michael is a master educator with 50+ years of teaching experience.
 He founded Phoenix Rising Yoga Therapy in 1985 after many years of deep yoga practice and work in the areas of personal growth and transformation.
 Michael is the author of two books Phoenix Rising Yoga Therapy—Bridge from Body to Soul and Turn Stress Into Bliss.
 He is also a contributing author to the American Psychological Association published book Beyond Talk therapy: Using movement and expressive techniques in clinical practice.
-In June 2016, Michael was a keynote speaker at SYTAR for the International Association of Yoga Therapists.
+In June 2016, Michael was a keynote speaker at SYTAR for the International Association of Yoga Therapists and in 2018 the opening keynote speaker at Yoga Australia Conference and a presenter at the Japan Yoga Therapy Conference and the Asian Consortium on Yoga Therapy.
 He has led workshops and training programs and presented at conferences worldwide for the past thirty years.
 His current workshop and teaching consultation schedule can be found here: Workshops and Sessions with Michael Lee

 Yoga Therapy Program Faculty, Level 3 Course Director